Welcome to the Fulbright Page of the USF Office of Graduate Studies

 This page provides information and links that describe various aspects of the Fulbright Scholarship Program.
 This is a very diverse program with many types of opportunities so it is very important to understand all of the requirements for the Fulbright program that interests you.
 It is especially critical to pay close attention to due dates for any documents and to understand the correct submission process for any of the applications.
-In many cases, the applications must be approved and submitted through either the USF Graduate School or the Office of Sponsored Research.
+In many cases, the applications must be approved and submitted through either the USF Office of Graduate Studies or the Office of Sponsored Research.
 The preparation of application typically requires a number of months and may also require IRB approval if human subjects are involved.
-The Graduate School will make announcements as specific award completions are announced and will work with students and faculty during the submission process.
+The Office of Graduate Studies will make announcements as specific award completions are announced and will work with students and faculty during the submission process.
 Check back on this page for updated information.

 - For International Students Granted a Fulbright Scholarship

 - Fulbright Program Opportunities for American Students